 The association proclaimed mottos of Traditionalism, Professionalism, and Brotherhood.
 Many martial artists around the world who had interest in the Art rather than sport-orientated drive flocked to the WTSDA.
 The association continues to grow and develop each year with new students, instructors and masters.

-Our Tang Soo Do program is headed by Justin Koivisto with the close assistance of Rebecca Ekmark and Scot Bennett under additional guideance from Bryan Fagerstrom.
-Range Martial Arts is a certified studio through the World Tang Soo Do Association and adheres to the guidelines and requirements set forth by that body for all instruction and promotions.
+Our Tang Soo Do programs are headed by Justin Koivisto with the close assistance of our certified black belt instructors and additional guideance from Bryan Fagerstrom.
+Range Martial Arts East is a certified studio through the World Tang Soo Do Association and adheres to the guidelines and requirements set forth by that body for all instruction and promotions.
 Range Martial Arts East is part of the WTSDA Region #3 and attends regional events held by the group.

 The lineage for tang soo do at Range Martial Arts East is as follows: